LEarnX-Official/ChatGPT-Slicing-Algorithm/Data_Slicing_Algorithm_README.md

 - `script_name.py`: This is the main Python script containing all the logic for the algorithm.
 - `README.md`: Provides a comprehensive overview of the project, including setup instructions, usage, and customization guidelines.

-## License
-This project is released under [specify license], which allows [brief explanation of license permissions, conditions, and limitations].